I love to share advice and tips gleaned from my own experiences.

-- Once you have this list organized, check the opening and the closing times of each store and then visit the ones that close first.
+- Once you have this list organized, check the opening and closing times of each store and then visit the ones that close first.

 - Start early in the morning to avoid queues and crowds.

 While some people leave their Christmas shopping until the last minute, it's always better to try and get it done as early as possible to avoid the stress of not being able to find the gifts that you what.

 If you cannot get into town or you decide to use online shopping instead, then it is better to try to shop locally so you can support home-grown businesses.
 Online shopping is a very fast and efficient way to get stuff delivered but sometimes shipping may take longer than normal especially if it is a busy time of the year.